 This is what the Project Engineering Manager of a large Wet Milling plant in Ohio told us regarding the three Steam Tube Dryers that failed upon commissioning after purchasing them from a dryer manufacturer who subcontracted the fabrication to a job shop.

 Louisville Dryers are manufactured in Louisville, Ky., by Louisville Dryer craftsmen, who build dryers every day.
 Any “job shop” can roll up plates, weld them together, and call it a dryer.
 It might be a low capital cost, but, in the end, a very expensive ownership cost to you.
-What makes a very large piece of rotating equipment reliable is not only the structural integrity of its design but the precision with which it is fabricated and assembled.
+What makes a very large piece of rotating equipment reliable is not only the structural integrity of its design, but the precision with which it is fabricated and assembled.

 Louisville Dryer Company manufacturing facilities are accredited by the American Society of Mechanical Engineers and The National Board of Boiler and Pressure Vessel Inspectors.

-Our facilities hold the “S” accreditation for the manufacture of Power Boilers, the “U” accreditation for the manufacture of Pressure Vessels, and the “R” accreditation for the alterations or repairs either in our manufacturing
+Our facilities hold the “S” accreditation for the manufacture of Power Boilers, the “U” accreditation for the manufacture of Pressure Vessels, and the “R” accreditation for the alterations or repairs either in our manufacturing facilities or in the field.

 As each Louisville Dryer is custom engineered and manufactured for its specific purpose, each dryer also has its own specific quality plan developed prior to the commencement of fabrication.